May 10, 2023 1:30:00 PM

 This type of representation isn’t the norm in New Jersey, where 6.6 percent of teachers are Black and 9.3 percent are Latino, while 15 percent of students are Black and 31 percent Latino.
 The discrepancy is magnified in my hometown of Paterson, where more than a quarter of the general population identifies as Black and more than 60 percent as Latino.

-While at College Achieve we don’t have all the answers, we’ve seen how a representative teaching staff positively affects our students and our school community.
-Our academic outcomes are improving— even through the pandemic — and our students are outperforming their peers in neighboring schools in every grade level in both math and English Language Arts.
+We don’t have all the answers at College Achieve, but we’ve seen how a representative teaching staff positively affects our students and school community.
+Our academic outcomes are improving, even through the pandemic, and our students are outperforming their peers in neighboring schools in math and English Language Arts at every grade level.

-Students can envision their own paths to success through their teachers’ journeys.
-Here’s how we hire, and retain, teachers who reflect the diversity of our students.
+Students can envision their paths to success through their teachers’ journeys.
+Here’s how we hire and retain teachers who reflect the diversity of our students.

 First, we partner with nearby universities to hire qualified Black and Latino college students as substitute teachers and pair them with experienced school staff for mentoring.